elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 Floating IPs (FIPS) are currently not supported on our new Kubernetes platform.
 We are however actively working on adding support and are targeting to have it available early 2024.
 We will ask all customers if they make use of this feature and in such cases, we will schedule the upgrade when the feature is ready.

-If the customer does not make use of floating IPs, in most cases they are used for external whitelisting we will remove the floating IPs from nodes entirely and instead rely on Load Balancers to send traffic to services running inside the cluster.
+By default, we will remove the floating IPs from nodes entirely and instead rely on Load Balancers to send traffic to services running inside the cluster.

 One typical usecase for Floating IPs would be to maintain control over egress IP from the cluster.
-Without using FIPS, the traffic will be SNAT:ed via the hypervisor.
+Without using FIPS, the egress traffic will be SNAT:ed via the hypervisor.

 ## Kubernetes API